 A. Yes, it is legal.1 The ACA requires employers with 50 or more workers to offer coverage to employees and their children (until age 26).
 However, there is no requirement that employers of any size offer health benefits to employees’ spouses.

-Most employers that offer health benefits do voluntarily offer spousal coverage: According to a 2022 KFF analysis, 95% of employers that offer health benefits extend that offer to employees’ spouses.2
+Most employers that offer health benefits do voluntarily offer spousal coverage: According to a 2024 KFF analysis, almost all employers that offer health benefits extend that offer to employees’ spouses (95% of those with 10-49 employees, and 99% of larger businesses).2

 Do I have any other alternatives?